Last Updated on March 16, 2025

 The cast does not fully dry out until 36 to 72 hours after application.

-When a dry plaster of Paris cast is tapped with the knuckles, it gives a crisp, clear sound, but the damp cast gives a dull sound.
+When a dry plaster cast is tapped with the knuckles, it gives a crisp, clear sound, but the damp cast gives a dull sound.

 Slab Application

-Slabs can be prepared by unrolling plaster bandage to a required length or by withdrawing the required length of layers from a plaster dispenser.
+Slabs can be prepared by unrolling plaster bandages to a required length or by withdrawing the required length of layers from a plaster dispenser.
 This may be done with either wet or dry bandages which are folded out on a smooth surface.
-This average thickness of slabs for strengthening is 12-16 layers.
+The average thickness of slabs for strengthening is 12-16 layers.
 The thickness might be adjusted from patient to patient.

 When using bandages care must be taken to see extends for the same distance.
 Short ends should be discarded because they cannot be held securely when the slab is immersed in water.
 The slab can be prepared in any width, depending on the needs of the situation.
 Sometimes a slab is used for initial immobilization and is completed later.
 Slabs must be smoothed carefully on a flat surface after they have been soaked.